-Technical recruiting represents the team of specialists in HR management capable of finding suitable candidates and hiring technical workers.
+Technical recruiting is the specialized process of finding suitable candidates and hiring technical workers.
 Ideally, your company should have a dedicated team for tech recruitment specific to your field.
 This applies especially to larger companies that require a steady stream of hires as they grow.

 Hiring technical workers can be challenging for recruitment managers who may not have specialized experience.
-53% of job seekers consider seeing information on the position essential in the application process, so including details on the required skillset, daily workload, and recruitment timeline can be a big plus.
+Including details on the required skillset, daily workload, and recruitment timeline can be a big plus.

-Hiring managers can work with tech recruitment specialists who can streamline the recruitment process and build up your team.
+Hiring managers can work with tech recruitment specialists who can streamline recruitment process outsourcing (RPO) and build up your team.

 Technical recruitment specialists can sift through job seekers and potential hires to find the ideal candidates for the job.
-Wondering what a technical recruitment specialist has to offer your hiring team?
+Wondering what a technical recruitment specialist can do for your hiring team?
 Below are some of their responsibilities:

 - Collaborate with hiring managers in establishing open positions and job requirements

 - Set up job postings and social media content applicants can find